 A key goal of the NTP is to build a culture of awareness and stewardship regarding marine turtle conservation at Ningaloo.
 In addition to the communications role discussed in 4.1, DBCA staff conduct routine beach education patrols throughout the nesting season.
 Patrols were mainly in the evenings throughout December to March, however some were during the day in the peak turtle mating aggregation time of September and October.
-The purpose of these patrols is to educate locals and visitors to the beaches on the most appropriate way to view nesting and hatching turtles to minimise disturbances.
-In 2022/23, NTP volunteers were given the opportunity to assist DBCA staff with these patrols, as needed, and most of the external volunteers and Team Leaders participated.
-Volunteers accompanied DBCA staff in the evenings to the beaches where most people were visiting with the intent to view turtles, and talked to locals and visitors, raising awareness of the Turtle Watching Code of Conduct.
+The purpose of these patrols is to educate locals and visitors to the beaches on the most appropriate way to view mating, nesting and hatching turtles to minimise disturbances.
+In 2023-24, several local NTP volunteers were given the opportunity to assist DBCA staff with these patrols, as needed.
+Staff led patrols to the beaches where most people were visiting with the intent to view turtles, and talked to locals and visitors, raising awareness of the Turtle Watching Code of Conduct.